TyrionFront/Brain-games/README.md

      `Question: 15`

-   If yout answer is correct
+   If your answer is correct

      `Your answer: no`,